pnp/pnpcore/docs/articles/contributor/writing tests.md

 ### Anotomy of a typical test file and test case

-It's easiest to learn this by looking at a sample:
+It's easier to learn this by looking at a sample:

 ```csharp
 [TestClass]